SamuelM333/samuelmurillo.xyz/source/_drafts/AWS-Chalice-Terraform-2.md

   - docker
 ---

-## Testing

-## Blueprints

-## AWS Lambda Powertools

-## Datadog

-## CI/CD

-## Cookiecutter template
-You can find my cookiecutter at ... that includes Datadog, AWS Lambda Powertools

-## Local development with LocalStack
+In part 1 we went through the basics of AWS Chalice and how to integrate it with Terraform.
+You can check that here:

+{% post_link AWS-Chalice-Terraform %}

 So far we have deployed our infrastructure against the cloud.
 This could be a slow process during development, even more if debugging a pesky error.

 It is possible to deploy our infrastructure against [LocalStack](https://github.com/localstack/localstack), a project that aims to emulate AWS resources and API calls locally, using Docker as its backend.

+## How-to

+Follow https://github.com/localstack/localstack#running to get up and running with LocalStack.

-The LocalStack team also provide [chalice-local](https://github.com/localstack/chalice-local), a tool that will be useful for checking logs and invoking our functions.
+The LocalStack team provides [chalice-local](https://github.com/localstack/chalice-local), a tool that will be useful for checking logs and invoking our functions.

 One more tool that we are going to use is [awscli-local](https://github.com/localstack/awscli-local), which is simply the AWS CLI with some configuration to run against LocalStack, instead of actual AWS servers.